ramiror/spanglish/README.md

 It's a chinese | It's very complicated
 Grab yourself Katherine | Be prepared
 Give ball | Pay attention
+May it thin dizzle on you | Good luck

 ## English -> Spanish